Malakai456/SOEN-341---PROJECT-1---SI-X-3/README.md

 -Manage organizations and assign roles.

 The goal is to streamline event management, increase student engagement, and provide actionable insights for administrators and organizers.

+////////////////////////////////////////////////////////////////////////////////////////////////////

+LANGUAGES AND TECHNIQUE:

+For the frontend we are planning to use:

+HTML & CSS for the styling and structure of the pages Javascript for the logic and user interactivity
+React (not sure yet)

+For the backend:

+We will be using either Node.js + Express or PHP.
+This will allow the frontend to interact with the backend data.
+In addition, this is necessary for handling user authentication and also QR code generation.